julius-kirima/yuninet-platform/docs/Contribution_Guide.md

-﻿**Contribution Guide**
+﻿Contribution Guide

+Getting Started

-We welcome contributions from the community.
+We welcome contributions!
+Please follow these steps:

+Fork the repository on GitHub.

+Clone your fork locally.

-Fork the repository and create a new branch for your feature or fix.
+Create a new branch for your feature or bugfix.

-Follow the code style and best practices used in the project.
+Commit your changes with clear messages.

+Push the branch and create a pull request.

+Coding Standards

+Follow Dart and Flutter style guides.

+Write clean, readable, and well-documented code.

-Write tests for new features or bug fixes.
+Include tests for new features or bug fixes.

-Submit a pull request with a clear description of your changes.

-Please report bugs or feature requests via GitHub Issues.
+Reporting Issues

+Use GitHub Issues to report bugs or request features.
+Please provide clear descriptions and steps to reproduce.